-Learning Outcomes: Revise ENGL 1101 Learning Outcomes to accurately reflect changes to ENGL 1101 already initiated.
+Learning Outcomes: Revise ENGL 1101 Learning Outcomes to reflect accurately the changes to ENGL 1101 already initiated.

 Integrate Lab: Link all sections of ENGL 1101 to a one hour lab (Area B-1 requirement).
-This provides students with an additional hour of instruction for focused, supervised revision and editing of their ENGL 1101 writing assignments.
+This lab will provide students with an additional hour of instruction for focused, supervised revision and editing of their ENGL 1101 writing assignments.

-New Grammar Correction Tool: Implement use of interactive online grammar and mechanics diagnostic and tutorial program that students could access throughout their UWG career.
+New Grammar Assessment Tool: Implement use of interactive online grammar and mechanics diagnostic and tutorial program that students could access throughout their UWG career.
 Students' individual competencies in grammar and mechanics can be assessed and interactive instruction provided.
 Since skills in grammar and mechanics need to be "taught and retaught" (Weaver 17), an online tutorial can supplement classroom instruction.
 Provides a resource for students during and after completion of ENGL 1101 and 1102, and such programs can provide assessment data.